 10. Valencia has its own Valentine’s Day

 Every February 14th, Valencianos celebrate Valentine’s Day just like millions of other people around the world.
 But they also celebrate San Dionís’ Day on October 9th.

 El Dia de San Dionís is the local version of Lover’s Day and has its origins in the 18th century.
-However, an interesting fact is that red roses and boxes of chocolate are not part of the Valencian tradition.
+However, an interesting fact is that there are no red roses and boxes of chocolate involved.

-Instead, it is customary for men to give women fruit and veggie shaped marzipan sweets wrapped in a handkerchief or scarf, called mocadorà.
-Marzipan is a confectionary made with almonds, sugar, and eggs very popular throughout Spain.
+Instead, it’s customary for men to give their partners marzipan sweets in the form of fruits and vegetable.
+These cute looking confectionary are made with almonds, sugar, and eggs and they are wrapped in a handkerchief or scarf, called mocadorà.
 Isn’t this a sweet fact about Valencia?

 11. Valencia region has the highest number of Blue Flag beaches in Spain

 The Valencia region has an impressive 139 Blue Flag beaches as of 2022, more than any other region in Spain.
 To put this into perspective, the Valencia region alone accounts for 22.4% of all Blue Flag beaches in Spain, a remarkable feat in a country that has been the Blue Flag Beach world leader for 35 years.